ThomasThelen/sdtl-provone/README.md

 Creating the provenance model from the SDTL happens in three steps:
 1. Create the retrospective model
-2. Create the introspective model
+2. Create the prospective model
-3. Connect the retrospective and introspective models
+3. Connect the retrospective and prospective models

 I've separated out the instructions for connecting provenance because it requires the existence of both prospective and retrospective provenance.